 - Sprinkle a little turmeric powder in soups and stews.

-- Make today’s recipe.
+- Make today’s Turmeric Vanilla Latté recipe below.
 Holy yum in a cup.

 Here’s the thing.
 No food, pill, ingredient, chant, form of yoga, dance or prayer can keep us from arriving at the other end of the rainbow.

-But when we eat a diet full of whole plant foods including often left behind ingredients like turmeric and seaweed, our quality of life becomes exponentially better.
+But when we eat a diet full of whole plant foods including often passed over ingredients like turmeric and seaweed, our quality of life becomes exponentially better.

 And isn’t the journey over the rainbow so much more enjoyable when we feel damn good?

-3 dates, pits removed and simmered in water for 5 minutes (if using huge jumbo dates, only use 2)
+- 3 dates if using huge jumbo dates, only use 2, pits removed and simmered in water for 5 minutes

 - Take the dates out of the water and place them in your blender along with the soy milk, turmeric powder, vanilla and salt (do not add the water that you simmered the dates in - just discard that).